moonwalker/jetpack/README.md

 ## Eslint + Prettier config

-[Prettier](https://www.npmjs.com/package/prettier) is automatically formatting the code on commit based on the existing eslint rules.
+The idea is to automate the code formatting, while relying on Eslint to report code errors (undefined variables, not found modules, etc.).

+### How is working
+[lint-staged](https://www.npmjs.com/package/lint-staged) is running [Prettier](https://www.npmjs.com/package/prettier) and [Eslint](https://www.npmjs.com/package/eslint) before commiting.
+If there are eslint errors, the commit will stop.

-To skip the check, you can use `git commit --no-verify`.
+To skip the check entirely, you can use `git commit --no-verify`.

 ### Setup